Mom was diagnosed with a terminal illness. She did not die on her own terms but through faith, offered her suffering to the Lord.

-After 17 years of suffering heroically with scleroderma, a disease for which there is no cure, our mother entered into eternal life.
+After 17 years of suffering with scleroderma, a disease for which there is no cure, our mother entered into eternal life.
 She lived with open wounds and ulcers for years, even attempting skin grafts that didn’t take.
-Our mother chose to endure her illnesses, including diabetes, before The Lord decided when to take her.
+Our mother chose to heroically endure her illnesses.

 Were the Last Days of Her Life a Burden?

 Mom lived alone.
-Yet my wife Nancy and I found time to visit her and bring groceries and supplies.
+My wife Nancy and brought groceries and supplies.
 We were busy raising 6 very young children at the time of her death.
 I did not find the caretaking burdensome.
 I found it to be a duty and an honor to change the dressings on her open bleeding wounds.
-Our mother showed us how to offer sufferings to The Lord, with The Lord and for The Lord.
-She did not schedule her death.
-She died with true dignity.
-She is a heroic example to us all.

 The Early Years: Evening Prayer with Mom